-Approved by the Board of Trustees on February 13, 2003 Amended & Approved on July 10, 2008 Amended & Approved on January 14, 2010 Amended & Approved on September 16, 2010 Amended & Approved on May 11, 2017 Amended & Approved on June 4, 2020 This policy addresses patron complaints regarding LaGrange Association Library's public services, materials, procedures or policies.
+Approved by the Board of Trustees on February 13, 2003 Reviewed & Amended on July 10, 2008 Reviewed & Amended on January 14, 2010 Reviewed & Amended on September 16, 2010 Reviewed & Amended on May 11, 2017 Reviewed & Amended on June 4, 2020 Reviewed & Amended on April 10, 2025 This policy addresses patron complaints regarding LaGrange Association Library's public services, materials, procedures or policies.
 It is the goal of the staff and Board of Trustees of the LaGrange Association Library to provide the highest quality of service to our patrons in a fair and efficient manner to all individuals.
 Visitors who have experienced difficulties with services or who wish to question a library policy are always welcome to discuss those concerns with the Library's management staff (Library Director or Head of Circulation).
 Library staff will endeavor to resolve those issues as quickly and fairly as possible.
 If an informal meeting with Library staff does not settle the complaint, a patron may request to enter into the Library's formal grievance procedure.